Locations in Dallas: DrinkHere

 469-914-6776

 This bar in Deep Ellum has effortless charm and an easy attitude.
-Brick & Bones has six house cocktails all priced to move at $10 to $12, plus a bevy of beer ($2 pony High Lifes), wine and liquors.
+Brick & Bones has six house cocktails all priced to move, plus a bevy of beer, wine and liquors.
 The small kitchen in the back pushes out 24-hour-brined Mexican-inspired chicken fried to order that will light your soul on fire and maybe other things.
 It's sexy-hot, but keep that down low because influencers may pick up on it and ruin the joint.
 Drinks roll out quickly, and service is on point.
 This is a pocket of Deep Ellum's old soul.

 5 articles